valentinhofmann/superbizarre/README.md

 # Superbizarre Is Not Superb

 This repository contains the code and data for the ACL paper [Superbizarre Is Not Superb: Derivational Morphology Improves BERT's Interpretation of Complex Words](https://aclanthology.org/2021.acl-long.279.pdf).
-The paper shows that a derivational input segmentation helps BERT understand the meaning of complex words, particularly if they have not been seen during pretraining.
+The paper shows that a derivational input segmentation helps BERT understand the meaning of complex words, particularly if they did not appear during pretraining.

 # Dependencies